emmamaddock/DNA-sequencing/README.md

 # DNA-sequencing
+## By Emma Maddock and Megan McEwen, Carleton University

-A Java-based DNA sequencer that takes 2 DNA sequences and determines its optimal alignments
+A Java-based DNA sequencer that takes 2 DNA sequences and determines its optimal alignments.